StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 is important, and my training in applied maths, engineering, and numerical methods have certainly taught me many tricks for doing so.
-But what attracts me the most to physics is a quest for fundamental understanding of how nature works and in the development of clear lenses for describing its working.
-In turn, I hope to participate in the synthesis of ideas to help deepen understanding and to facilitate the communication of that understanding.
+But what attracts me the most to physics is a quest for fundamental understanding of how nature works, with that understanding generally transcending the details of a particular solution.

 </p>